GMID.CONF(5) File Formats Manual GMID.CONF(5)

 Specify the language tag for the text/gemini content served.
 If not specified, no “lang” parameter will be added in the response.

-address [port number]
+address [port number] [proxy-v1]

 Set the listen address and port which defaults to ‘1965’.
 This statement can be specified multiple times.
 If address is ‘*’ then gmid(8) will listen on all IPv4 and IPv6 addresses.
 0.0.0.0 can be used to listen on all IPv4 addresses and :: on all IPv6 addresses.
+If proxy-v1 is specified, then connections speaking the proxy protocol v1 are expected on this listener.
+If multiple listen directive share the same address and port, then all of them must have or lack proxy-v1.

 path {...}